Skip to main content

 The Protestant Reformation itself is a monument to this truth.
 Luther stood before the Diet of Worms and declared that his conscience was captive to the Word of God, that he could not and would not recant, that to act against conscience was neither right nor safe.
 Here was a man before the combined authority of Church and Empire, refusing to submit — not from arrogance, not from self-interest, but because standing against authority in the light of truth was, in that moment, the will of God.
 The Reformation did not ask permission from the authorities it was reforming.
 It did not “go silent into the night but raged against the dying of the light."

 The New Testament vision of authority is ultimately simple, though its implications are demanding.
 You submit to God.
 You serve one another in love — husbands and wives, citizens and neighbors — out of the transformation that grace produces in the inner life.
 You submit to governing authorities insofar as they do what governing authorities exist to do: punish evil and reward good.
-And when authority crosses that line — when it becomes the instrument of injustice rather than its remedy — you do not go gentle.
+And when authority crosses that line — when it becomes the instrument of injustice rather than its remedy — you do not go gentle if it is God's will.
 The whole weight of scripture, from the Hebrew midwives to the apostles to the martyrs to the reformers, presses in the same direction: faithfulness to God sometimes looks like defiance toward men.
 That is not a crisis of authority.
 It is its purest expression.
-Vice-versus, if society comes against authority who is trying to punish evil and reward good, it is a violation of what is just and good.
+Vice-versus, if society comes against authority who is punishing evil and rewarding good, it is a violation of what is just and good.

 Popular Posts